Frequently asked questions about the platform | Fluid Attacks Help

 What can I do if I cannot access the platform?

 Try to access the platform from incognito mode or another browser and check if the problem persists.
-If so, please email us at help@fluidattacks.com.
+Make sure to visit the status page to check if there is a known outage affecting other users.
+If it seems to be just you, please email us at help@fluidattacks.com.